Multiple-trait Adaptive Fisher's Method for Genome-wide Association Studies: Introduction

-In this paper, We propose a multiple-trait adaptive Fisher's (MTAF) method for multiple traits based on adaptive Fisher's (AF) method \citep{Song2016}.
 The remainder of this paper is organized as follows.
 In section \ref{sec:methods}, we elaborate the proposed method and introduce variations to tackle highly correlated traits.
 In section \ref{sec:results}, we evaluate the performance of MTAF using simulation and apply it to a real GWAS of substance addiction traits.
 In section \ref{sec:discussion}, we review the advantages and the limitations of the MTAF method and discuss our future work.